mongodb-developer/java-spring-boot-mongodb-starter/README.md

 - You can build the project with : `mvn clean package`.
 - You can run the project with the fat jar and the embedded Tomcat: `java -jar target/java-spring-boot-mongodb-starter-1.0.0.jar` but I would use a real tomcat in production.

+## Project Loom & Virtual Threads

+- This project starter supports Virtual Threads thanks to:
+  - JDK 21
+  - Spring 3.2.0+.
+  - `spring.threads.virtual.enabled=true` in the `application.properties`

 ## Swagger & OpenAPI 3
-- springdoc-openapi java library dependency is in the `pom.xml`.
+- `springdoc-openapi-starter-webmvc-ui` library dependency is in the `pom.xml`.
 - No configuration required.
 - The Swagger UI can be seen at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).
 - The JSON Open API documentation 3.0.1 is at [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs).